-We would like to further emphasize the impact of the construction scheme of the FNS++ basis.
+The results are also sensitive to how the FNS++ basis is constructed.
 In the preceding discussion, the density is constructed by considering perturbations along all three Cartesian directions, followed by averaging to obtain a single effective density, from which the FNS++ basis is generated.
 An alternative approach is to construct the density separately for each Cartesian direction and subsequently evaluate the corresponding component of the polarizability tensor using the direction-specific density.
 This procedure is repeated independently for each component.
-To assess how these two strategies influence the behaviour of polarizability components as a function of POVO, we performed a comparative study on the HBr molecule using the s-aug-dyall.v2z basis set, as shown in Figure~\ref{fig:hbr_avg_vs_xz}.
+To assess how these two strategies influence the behavior of polarizability components as a function of POVO, we performed a comparative study on the HBr molecule using the s-aug-dyall.v2z basis set, as shown in Figure~\ref{fig:hbr_avg_vs_xz}.
 The figure presents the variation of the parallel and perpendicular components of the polarizability obtained using the averaged density $D_{xyz}$ and the direction-specific densities $D_x$ and $D_z$.
-It is observed that, for small virtual spaces, the direction-specific approach yields improved accuracy for both $\alpha_{xx}$ and $\alpha_{zz}$ compared to the averaged-density approach.
+It is observed that, when a small percentage of the virtual space is retained, the direction-specific approach yields improved accuracy for both $\alpha_{xx}$ and $\alpha_{zz}$ compared to the averaged-density approach.
 However, beyond a POVO threshold of approximately $20\%$, both methods produce comparable results.
-Despite this advantage at low POVO, the direction-specific construction is computationally more demanding, as it requires separate integral transformations, ground-state coupled-cluster calculations, and response equation solutions for each Cartesian direction.
-In the present implementation, we therefore adopt the averaged-density approach for most calculations, as it provides a favourable balance between computational efficiency and accuracy.
+Despite this advantage at low POVO, the direction-specific construction is computationally more demanding, as it requires separate integral transformations and ground-state coupled-cluster calculations for each Cartesian direction.
+In the present implementation, we therefore adopt the averaged-density approach for most calculations, as it provides a favorable balance between computational efficiency and accuracy.